Olympic National Park: Best Hikes, Itinerary, and Sights

 Cape Flattery

 If you do one hike in the area, make it this one.
-Cape Flattery is the northwesternmost point in the contiguous United States, and it feels like you’re on the edge of the world.
+Looking over the viewpoints at Cape Flattery feels like you’re on the edge of the world.
 The hike features boardwalks through coastal forests, multiple viewpoints, and great opportunities to spot wildlife.
 Look for whale spouts in the distance, sea otters below the viewpoints, and nesting seabirds.
 Bring a monocular like this one to get the most out of this hike!

 Hobuck Beach